edgedb/edgedb/docs/guides/auth/webauthn.rst

 ------------------

-On the client-side, you will need to write a script that retrieves the options from the EdgeDB Auth extension, calls the Web Authentication API, and sends the resulting credential or assertion to the server.
+On the client-side, you will need to write a script that retrieves the options from the Gel Auth extension, calls the Web Authentication API, and sends the resulting credential or assertion to the server.
 Writing out the low-level handling of serialization and deserialization of the WebAuthn data is beyond the scope of this guide, but we publish a WebAuthn client library that you can use